Don’t Be Held Hostage in Negotiations By: Tilden Moschetti, Esq.

 - Avoid emotional escalations and keep negotiations positive and friendly.

 In the last week’s article on tenants’ creditworthiness, I’ve outlined steps to help landlords and property owners analyze their unique situation and how much risk they can take with every tenant they accept or choose to pass on.
 The argument towards a lesser offer could always be that your bottom line needs the cash flow.

-The truth is that negotiations is a process that requires willingness of both parties to come to a mutually agreeable resolution.
+The truth is that negotiation is a process that requires the willingness of both parties to come to a mutually agreeable resolution.
 Know your bottom line.
 If the other party has gone beyond the point of your comfort level, be ready to walk away.
 Keeping yourself at the mercy of a tenant or business counterpart that goes against what you believe is right or fair, is not going to produce a good outcome.
 Find strength in your loyalty to your own truth – when you know what you are worth, the other doors will open to a better solution.